No Good Deed (song): Development

-Originally it was sung by Tony Award Winning actress Idina Menzel, who is known for, as Ben Brantley of the New York Times describes it, her "iron strong larynx".
+Originally, it was sung by actress Idina Menzel, who is known for, as Ben Brantley of the New York Times describes it, her "iron strong larynx".
 Stephen Schwartz composed it specifically to showcase Menzel's belting talent, in addition to giving her a second-act solo song.
-Idina Menzel has been quoted as saying that this song was her favourite to sing in the show as it "reminded her of her Bat Mitzvah."
+Idina Menzel has been quoted as saying that this song was her favorite to sing in the show as it "reminded her of her Bat Mitzvah."

 Cynthia Erivo version

-British actress Cynthia Erivo performed a rendition of "No Good Deed" as Elphaba in Wicked: For Good (2025), the second part of Universal Pictures' two-part film adaptation of Wicked, which is set to be released on November 21, 2025.
-Her version of the song will be released on the same day as part of the soundtrack album Wicked: For Good – The Soundtrack (2025) by Republic Records and Verve Records.
+English actress Cynthia Erivo performed "No Good Deed" as Elphaba in Wicked: For Good (2025), the second instalment in Universal Pictures' two-part film adaptation of Wicked, which was released on November 21, 2025.
+Her version of the song was released on the same day as part of the soundtrack album Wicked: For Good – The Soundtrack (2025) by Republic Records and Verve Label Group.
+One week prior to the film's release, a video was released featuring Erivo performing a "reimagined" version of the song while Misty Copeland dances to it.